teolandon/tmux-hackernews/README.md

 For now, this plugin only works in status-right.
 Functionality in status-left is going to be implemented in a future update.

+## Keybinds
+`Prefix + >` shows the next headline.

+`Prefix + <` shows the previous headline.

+## Planned Features
+ * Keybind to open new window or pane with current headline article on w3m or specified browser.
+ * status-left support
+ * New format strings for colors, so as to allow easy customization of formatting.
+ * Currently, if the website changes the headline displayed, the script also displays the new headline, resulting in unexpected changes and sometimes duplicates.
+Implementation of a fix.

 ## Credits
 This plugin is heavily inspired and modeled after [tmux-battery](https://github.com/tmux-plugins/tmux-battery).

 ## TODO
  * Acquire permission to model this file after the tmux-battery README.
- * Eliminate "...in a future update" mentions by including a **Planned features** section.
- * Keybinds for going to next or previous headline.
- * Currently, if the website changes the headline displayed, the script also displays the new headline, resulting in unexpected changes and sometimes duplicates.
-Implementation of a fix.
- * Keybind to open new window or split with current headline article on w3m or specified browser.
- * status-left support
- * Create new format strings for colors, so as to allow easy customization of formatting.